openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 | target_branch       | The branch name on which the event targets (same as `source_branch` for push events).             | `{{target_branch}}`                 | main                         |
 | target_namespace    | The target namespace where the Repository has matched and the PipelineRun will be created.        | `{{target_namespace}}`              | my-namespace                 |
 | trigger_comment     | The comment triggering the pipelinerun when using a [GitOps command]({{< relref "/docs/guide/running.md#gitops-command-on-pull-or-merge-request" >}}) (like `/test`, `/retest`)      | `{{trigger_comment}}`               | /merge-pr branch             |

-- For Pipelines-as-Code to process your `PipelineRun`, you must have either an embedded `PipelineSpec` or a separate `Pipeline` object that references a YAML file in the `.tekton` directory.
-The Pipeline object can include `TaskSpecs`, which may be defined separately as Tasks in another YAML file in the same directory.
-It's important to give each `PipelineRun` a unique name to avoid conflicts. **PipelineRuns with duplicate names will never be matched**.

 ## Matching an event to a PipelineRun